srgottfried/TFC/README.md

-# RASA BOT - PROOF OF CONCEPT
+# RASA BOT - PUBLIC PROOF OF CONCEPT

 ## Overview
-Proof of concept of an alternative developed in RASA for Vigilabot, a bot to perform technological surveillance tasks.
+Public proof of concept of a bot to perform technological surveillance and automation tasks.

-## Confluence
-You can find more information at [RASA BOT in Confluence](https://intranet.gradiant.org/confluence/pages/viewpage.action?pageId=149848537).

 ## Requirements
 - Requires docker version >= 24.0.2